hundeo:

 Rottweiler

-Due to its strong body and self-confident nature, the Rottweiler is well suited as a service or protection dog.
-If he enjoys a correspondingly good education, he is also quite suitable as a family dog.
-If puppies of an average breed are sold at "normal" prices starting at about 1500 Euros, a well-trained Rottweiler, which has already passed examinations, costs significantly more.
+The Rottweiler's strong body and confident nature make him a good service or protection dog.
+With the right training, the Rottweiler is also a good family dog.
+If puppies of the average breed are sold at "normal" prices from about $1,500, a well-trained Rottweiler that has already passed tests will cost considerably more.

 7. Chow Chow